 Earth Notes: WIRED Energy Conference 2017

-Brief (and rough!) notes from the exhibition and talk at King's Cross in London (UK).
+Brief (and rough!) notes from the exhibition and talks at Kings Cross in London (UK).

-There was a networking area with stands for interesting energy companies including start-ups (some from OpenTRV's old friends such as LightFi), a side stage with a interesting talks of which I watched two, and the main 'keynote' stage.
+There was a networking area with stands for interesting energy companies.
+There were start-ups such as OpenTRV's old friends including LightFi.
+A side stage hosted interesting talks of which I watched two.
+There was also a main 'keynote' stage.

 Keynote Stage Talks